General Data Protection Regulation: Right to object and automated decisions

+Right to compensation

+Article 82 of the GDPR stipulates that any person who has suffered material or non-material damage as a result of an infringement of the GDPR has the right to receive compensation from the controller or processor for the damage suffered.

+In the judgment Österreichische Post (C-300/21) the Court of Justice of the European Union gave an interpretation of the right to compensation.
+Article 82(1) GDPR requires for the award of damages (i) an infringement of the GDPR, (ii) (actual) damage suffered and (iii) a causal link between the infringement and the damage suffered.
+It is not necessary that the damage suffered reaches a certain degree of seriousness.
+There is no European defined concept of damage.
+Compensation is determined nationally in accordance with national law.
+The principles of equivalence and effectiveness must be taken into account: The "principle of equivalence" dictates that the procedure for EU cases must be equivalent to the procedure for a domestic case, and the "principle of effectiveness" requires that the procedure cannot render the law functionally ineffective.

+Data processors are only liable for damage caused by processing in breach of obligations specifically imposed on processors by the GDPR, or for damage caused by processing which is outside, or contrary to, the lawful instructions of the data controller.

 Controller and processor

 Data controllers must clearly disclose any data collection, declare the lawful basis and purpose for data processing, and state how long data is being retained and if it is being shared with any third parties or outside of the EEA.
 Firms have the obligation to protect data of employees and consumers to the degree where only the necessary data is extracted with minimum interference with data privacy from employees, consumers, or third parties.
 Firms should have internal controls and regulations for various departments such as audit, internal controls, and operations.
 Data subjects have the right to request a portable copy of the data collected by a controller in a common format, as well as the right to have their data erased under certain circumstances.
 Public authorities, and businesses whose core activities consist of regular or systematic processing of personal data, are required to employ a data protection officer (DPO), who is responsible for managing compliance with the GDPR.
-Businesses must report data breaches to national supervisory authorities within 72 hours if they have an adverse effect on user privacy.
+Data controllers must report data breaches to national supervisory authorities within 72 hours if they have an adverse effect on user privacy.
 In some cases, violators of the GDPR may be fined up to €20 million or up to 4% of the annual worldwide turnover of the preceding financial year in case of an enterprise, whichever is greater.